Most students virtually learning Thursday due to weather

 Wimsatt said whether or not meal curbside service is offered this week is yet to be determined, weather-permitting.
 Information will be sent directly to families regarding this meal service, she said.

-McLean County Schools will also be closed on Thursday, and students will be participating in virtual learning along with Muhlenberg County Schools and Hancock County Schools students.
+McLean County Schools will also be closed on Thursday, and students will be participating in virtual learning along with Muhlenberg County Schools students.
+Hancock County Schools will be closed completely.

-Ohio County Schools Superintendent Seth Southard said students there do not participate in NTI at this time, and in the event of school being canceled due to weather, it would be treated as a traditional snow day to be made up at a later time.
-At the time of this report, district officials had not made a decision regarding instruction on Thursday.
+Ohio County Schools Superintendent Seth Southard said students there do not participate in NTI at this time, and with school canceled Thursday due to weather, it will be treated as a traditional snow day to be made up at a later time.

 (0) comments